Your fear of a brain tumor is not imaginary if you’ve been having a 24/7 headache for the past several months.

 Symptoms may develop gradually.
 But a headache is often the first symptoms and the only symptom for several weeks – even several months.

-The headache may come and go.
-It may be present only in the morning.
+It may come and go.
+The headache may be present only in the morning.
 If it’s 24/7, the brain tumor headache will very likely be at its worst on most mornings.

 Dr. Park specializes in minimally invasive surgical techniques for treatment of conditions affecting the brain and spine.
 He’s skilled in advanced procedures and techniques that utilize innovative computer technology and image-guided surgery systems.